bihorac-LAB/Exposome/Tools/SDOH/doc/User manual.md

 | 1250 W 16Th St Jacksonville Fl 32209 |
 |2001 Sw 16Th St Gainesville Fl 32608 |

+> For accurate geocoding, make sure both street and zip are present in the input. whether as separate columns (Format A) or embedded within the full address string (Format B).
+Records missing either field may result in imprecise geocode.

 #### **Option 2: Coordinates**
 - Columns: `latitude`, `longitude`
 - Example: